PeaceJam

 How PeaceJam works

 Students in grades K through 12 study the PeaceJam curriculum and engage in service learning through PeaceJam's Global Call to Action.
 PeaceJam is available to all schools, youth-serving agencies or faith-based institutions that serve youth ages 5-25.
 It can be built into a pre-existing program, an academic class, or an after-school club.
 Each group determines how much time to spend on program content and how often to meet.
 The more time devoted to PeaceJam, the greater the impact the program will have on its participants.
-Florida State students go weekly into Leon County schools to introduce PeaceJam curriculum and support Global Call to Action service initiatives.
+Florida State students go weekly into Leon County schools to introduce PeaceJam curriculum and support service initiatives.

 peacejam award.jpg